Maximin Headway Control of Automated Vehicles for System Optimal Dynamic Traffic Assignment in General Networks: Proof of Proposition

-\begin{itemize} \item Downstream queue $\textit{q}_{i,j}^{d}(t)$ measures the number of vehicles at the end of link $(i,j)$ at time $t$.
-DQ assumes the inflow $u_{i,j}$ would travel from the entrance to the end of link $(i,j)$ at the free-flow speed, and the outflow of link $(i,j)$ at time $t$ is determined by the outflow capacity link $(i,j)$ and upstream queue in next link. \item Upstream queue $\textit{q}_{i,j}^{u}(t)$ measures the number of vehicles at the entrance of link $(i,j)$ at time $t$.
-DQ assumes the space of outflow $v_{i,j}$ would travel from the end to the entrance of link $(i,j)$ at the shockwave speed. \end{itemize}
+\begin{itemize} \item Downstream queue $\textit{q}_{i,j}^{d,s^{\prime}}(t)$ measures the number of vehicles with destination $s^{\prime}$ at the end of link $(i,j)$ at time $t$.
+DQ assumes the inflow $u_{i,j}^{s^{\prime}}$ would travel from the entrance to the exit of link $(i,j)$ at the free-flow speed, and the outflow of link $(i,j)$ at time $t$ is determined by the outflow capacity link $(i,j)$ and upstream queue in next link. \item Upstream queue $\textit{q}_{i,j}^{u,s^{\prime}}(t)$ measures the number of vehicles at the entrance of link $(i,j)$ at time $t$.
+DQ assumes the space of outflow $v_{i,j}^{s^{\prime}}$ would travel from the exit to the entrance of link $(i,j)$ at the wave travel speed in congested states. \end{itemize}

-However, the assumptions of DQ model may have following limitations:
+However, the assumptions of DQ model may have the following limitations:

-\begin{itemize} \item Congestion may occur in the flow area of link so that AVs may not travel from the entrance to the end of link at the free-flow speed.
-The influence of headway on the flow of link is also not considered in DQ. \item Space may not propagate to the entrance of link in time and retain in the downstream.
-Take an extreme example, if the front AV leave the link but other AVs behind are still, the space left by the front AV would still retain in the downstream and it is not accurate to use the outflow to calculate the propagation of space in shockwave speed.
-Besides, the influence of headway on the shockwave speed on link is also not considered in DQ. \end{itemize}
+\begin{itemize} \item Congestion may occur in the flow area of a link so that AVs may not travel from the entrance to the exit of a link at the free-flow speed.
+The influence of headway on the flow of a link is also not considered in DQ. \item Space may not propagate to the entrance of a link in time and retain in the downstream.
+Take an extreme example, if the front AV leaves the link but other AVs behind are still, the space left by the front AV would still retain in the downstream and it is not accurate to use the outflow to calculate the propagation of space in wave travel speed.
+Besides, the influence of headway on the wave travel speed on a link is also not considered in DQ. \end{itemize}

 The HDQ addresses the above limitations by exploring the effects of headway.
-Equation \ref{eq: down_HDQ} and \ref{eq: up_HDQ} formulate the downstream and upstream queue in HDQ.
-The relationship between the HDQ and DQ are presented in Equation \ref{eq:down_DQ_HDQ} and \ref{eq:up_DQ_HDQ}.
+Equations \ref{eq:dq_con} and \ref{eq:uq_con} formulate the downstream and upstream queue in HDQ.
+The relationship between the HDQ and DQ is presented in Equation \ref{eq:down_DQ_HDQ} and \ref{eq:up_DQ_HDQ}.

-In Equation \ref{eq:down_DQ_HDQ}, $\textit{U}_{i,j}(t-\tau_{i,j}^{f})-\textit{F}_{i,j}(t)$ represents the congestion in the flow area in HDQ.
-However, under the assumption of DQ, we have $\textit{u}_{i,j}(t-\tau_{i,j}^{f}) =\textit{f}_{i,j}(t)$, meaning that vehicles would travel from the entrance of link to the boundary of the flow area and buffer area at free-flow speed.
+In Equation \ref{eq:down_DQ_HDQ}, $\textit{U}_{i,j}^{s^{\prime}}(t-\tau_{i,j}^{f})-\textit{F}_{i,j}^{s^{\prime}}(t)$ represents the congestion in the flow area in HDQ.
+However, under the assumption of DQ, we have $\textit{u}_{i,j}^{s^{\prime}}(t-\tau_{i,j}^{f}) =\textit{f}_{i,j}^{s^{\prime}}(t)$, meaning that vehicles would travel from the entrance of link to the boundary of the flow area and buffer area at free-flow speed.
 Therefore, the downstream queue of HDQ is equivalent to the DQ as follows: